 These two reports point out the danger of overinterpreting studies.
 From the study dividing the larger group into 3 groups we might conclude that eating any animal product is harmful.
 The other study using the very same people as in the first study shows how wrong that conclusion would be.

 Generally, the more aspects of a subject that you are able to examine, the more information you can get.
 Most fish and dairy will provide more potassium, protein and other nutrients important to health, while leaving out saturated fat, sodium and other undesirable food components.
 By lumping these foods with meat, their advantages will not be noticed.
-To find tables with some of the nutrient values of these foods, including potassium, click on the links above or go to the List of Posts to find tables for other food categories.
+To find tables with some of the nutrient values of these foods, including potassium, go to the “Links To Food Potassium Tables” tab at the top of the page to find tables for other food categories.

 1. Mortality in vegetarians and nonvegetarians: detailed findings from a collaborative analysis of 5 prospective studies.
 Key TJ, Fraser GE, Thorogood M, Appleby PN, Beral V, Reeves G, Burr ML, Chang-Claude J, Frentzel-Beyme R, Kuzma JW, Mann J, McPherson K. Am J Clin Nutr.
 1999 Sep;70(3 Suppl):516S-524S.
 PMID:10479225